ramirocabral/aws-solutions-architect-associate-notes-SAAC03/data_transfer/DirectConnect.md

 # Direct Connect

 ## TLDR
-Direct connect is a dedicated connection from on premise to aws, which does not use the internet.
+Direct connect is a dedicated connection from on premise to aws, which does goes over the internet.
 It is expensive to setup and charged for GB out and in of AWS.
-It also takes atleast a month to setup.
+It also takes at least a month to setup.